 If you thought high school went fast, just wait.
 The college years travel at warp speed.
 As a parent, you have to be on top of your game, because a lot happens in this time.
 Here’s a primer.

 Kids pick colleges for different reasons You may never understand why this college appealed to your teen.
-Selling points like the five-year BA/MBA program, the easy access to a major city, the amazing rec facility, etc. won’t really matter once she’s there.
+Selling points like the five-year BA/MBA program, the easy access to a major city, the amazing rec facility, etc. won’t really matter once they’re there.

 A freshman dorm is a good idea Despite the craziness in these dorms, kids transition better when everyone around them is facing the same challenges.
 Freshman residence hall staff focus on the issues of the first year experience more than the staff in dorms that mix freshman with upperclassmen.

 Don’t say, “College is the best time of your life” Deep down you know this isn’t true.
 All you’re doing is setting up your student for disappointment.
-Be realistic and say college can bring a lot of fun times that he will always remember, but some days will be tough (those we all forget).
+Be realistic and say college can bring a lot of fun times that they will always remember, but some days will be tough (those we all forget).

 What you don’t know won’t hurt you Don’t ask questions you don’t want the answers to.
 Enough said.